 Though Adobe Lightroom Classic is a fairly simple photo editor, many users think that it is overloaded with needless options.
 That’s why many use Lightroom CC version, and even in this case, you can create Lightroom presets or simply download them from the web.
 Choose one of the following methods:

 You can move the presets to Lightroom CC, similarly to Lightroom Classic.
 The most standard types are .xmp, or .lrtemplate.
-Click on files and move them from your hard drive to Lightroom CC photo editor window.
+Click on files and move them from your hard drive to the Lightroom CC photo editor window.

 Left click on any of the modules.
-In my case, it was “Edit”.
+In my case, it was “Edit.”
 In the pop-up window select “Presets”, then go to the additional settings and select Import.
 Select the preset file from your computer and it will be added.

-This Lightroom preset makes the photo darker and saturated, corrects the white balance, emphasizes shadows, makes a skin tone more realistic.
+This Lightroom preset makes the photo darker and more saturated, corrects the white balance, emphasizes shadows, makes a skin tone more realistic.
 It requires maximum artificial lighting and is not suitable for photos in natural light.

-Blacks become true black, the contrast makes the photo more voluminous and removes the distracting shade of green, which gives contrast, clarity, and sharpens the image.
+Blacks become true black, the contrast makes the photo more voluminous and removes the distracting shade of green, which gives contrast, clarity and sharpens the image.
 The preset is suitable for the product photos taken exclusively in the lightbox.

-This grunge Lightroom preset makes photos more sharp, clear, adds grains, brightens the shadows, corrects the white balance, makes the colors more vivid and saturated.
+This grunge Lightroom preset makes photos more sharp, clear, adds grains, brightens the shadows, corrects the white balance, and makes the colors more vivid and saturated.

 You can create Lightroom presets on your own, but there are lots of free bundles on the web.
 Many well-known companies, websites, and retouchers offer free Lightroom presets.
 FixThePhoto also worked hard and created several bundles for different photo genres.